|E-Rate Program |

 Minnesota Department of Education

 The MDE provides a source for the free and reduced price lunch information that is used to determine E-rate discounts.
-To download this data:
+For instructions on downloading this data, watch the following video.

 CHILDREN'S INTERNET PROTECTION ACT